spm/spm-docs/docs/tutorials/beginners/fmri/first_level.md

 If you then right-click on the coordinates, you can see which brain structure they probably correspond with.

 The interactive window gives you many other options, which should be safe to play with without breaking anything.
-One of the options is to superimpose the blobs onto some background image, which you can do from the `Overlays` pulldown menu by selecting `sections`.
+One of the options is to superimpose the blobs onto some background image, which you can do from the `Overlays` pull-down menu by selecting `sections`.
-For this, you could specify the spatially normalised and intensity nonuniformity corrected anatomical scan you created previously (`../anat/wmsub-XX-T1w.nii`).
+For this, you could specify the spatially normalised and intensity non-uniformity corrected anatomical scan you created previously (`../anat/wmsub-XX-T1w.nii`).
 Returning to the table can be done by clicking the `whole brain` button on the interactive figure.

 Notice that some new images have been created in the results folder.
 These are `con_0001.nii` and `spmT_0001.nii`.
 The former is the linear combination of beta images that you specified using a contrast vector, while the latter is the corresponding map of t statistics.
-When you later do a second-level anaysis across subjects, this will be based on a `con_00XX.nii` from each subject.
+When you later do a second-level analysis across subjects, this will be based on a `con_00XX.nii` from each subject.

 ### Famous - Unfamiliar